-- Like most CMIP5 models (Anstey et al., 2013; Dunn-Sigouin and Son, 2013; Masato et al., 2013), the HAPPI models generally have too few blocks over the North Atlantic during winter (Fig. 1, blue shading).
-In the North Atlantic sector, blocking occurs in a few preferred regions (Treidl et al., 1981; Dole and Gordon, 1983; Lupo and Smith, 1995).
+Like most CMIP5 models (Anstey et al., 2013; Dunn-Sigouin and Son, 2013; Masato et al., 2013), the HAPPI models generally have too few blocks over the North Atlantic during winter (Fig. 1, blue shading).
+In the North Atlantic sector, blocking occurs in a few preferred regions (Dole and Gordon, 1983; Lupo and Smith, 1995; Treidl et al., 1981)

+(Treidl et al., 1981; Dole and Gordon, 1983; Lupo and Smith, 1995).
 The maximum in the subtropics (Fig. 1f) is a manifestation of the semi-permanent Azores High rather than a high frequency of blocking events (Davini et al., 2014).
 A second blocking region (~ 8-9%) is found over north-western Europe and a third over Greenland (~ 5-6%, black box).
-All models underestimate blocking in the North Atlantic sector, with some models (e.g. CAM4-2degree) showing almost - 185 no blocking at all (i.e. a negative bias as large in magnitude as the climatology).
-All models exhibit significant (non-dotted) negative biases over Greenland and UK, with MIROC5 having also a significant positive bias southwest of Greenland.
-MIROC5 is the model with the smallest bias and ECHAM6.3-LR the model with the second lowest bias over Greenland.
+All the models underestimate blocking in the North Atlantic sector, with some models (e.g. CAM4-2degree) showing almost no blocking at all (i.e. a negative bias as large in magnitude as the climatology).
+Most of the negative biases are All models exhibit significant

+(non-dotted), but this is not the case for negative biases over Greenland and UK, with MIROC5, which having also a significant positive bias southwest of Greenland.
+MIROC5 is the model with the smallest bias overall, in particular and ECHAM6.3-LR the model with the second lowest bias over Greenland.
 This is also obvious from Table 1 as ECHAM6.3-LR and MIROC5 are the models with the highest ensemble mean blocking frequencies and the only models where blocking occurs in all ensemble members.

-Accurate Greenland blocking can occasionally be reproduced by a few members of some models even though these models exhibit negative biases in the ensemble mean.
+Accurate Greenland blocking can occasionally be reproduced by a few members of some models even though these models exhibit strong negative biases in the ensemble mean.
 This highlights the advantage of using a large number of ensemble members (or long simulations) to sample relatively rare events such as blocking.
-Figure 2 shows the distributions of the nine-winter mean frequencies of Greenland blocking for each model (colored bars) and the lowest and highest blocking frequencies (dashed vertical lines for 5.6 and 14.1%) from the 31 mean DJF frequencies obtained for every possible decade (1979-1988, 1980-1989,

-- 195 etc) covering the ERA-Interim period (1979-2018).
+Figure 2 shows the distributions of the ninewinter mean frequencies of Greenland blocking for each model (colored bars) and the lowest and highest blocking frequencies (dashed vertical lines for 5.6 and 14.1%) from the 31 mean DJF frequencies obtained for every possible decade (1979-1988, 1980-1989, etc) covering the ERA-Interim period (1979-2018).
 Three models of the HAPPI ensemble, CanAM4, NorESM1-HAPPI, and CAM4-2degree, have much lower blocking frequencies than ERA-Interim and only 9%, 6% and 2% of their distributions fall within ERA-Interim's range.
 These three models can on occasion simulate blocking with a frequency close to ERA-Interim's but they seem to lack an ingredient for blocking formation that can systematically increase the total blocking frequency in every member.
-Remarkably, more than half of CAM4-2degree's members have no blocking over Greenland (gray bar in Fig. - 200 2a).
+Remarkably, more than half of CAM4-2degree's members have no blocking over Greenland (gray bar in Fig. 2a).
 ECHAM6.3-LR and MIROC5 perform better, with a fair number of members able to simulate ERA-Interim's blocking frequency for the decade 2006-2015 (12.68%, represented by the black solid line in Fig. 2).
 74% of MIROC5 members and 47% of ECHAM6.3-LR members are within the full range of ERA-Interim (5.6-14.1%), with MIROC5's distribution overshooting ERA-Interim's and ECHAM6.3-LR's distribution undershooting ERA-Interim's.
-Our result for MIROC5 is in agreement with Masato et al. (2013) who showed that the CMIP5 coupled version of MIROC5 has a tendency to overestimate the GB frequency - 205 and to shift it over the Labrador Sea.
+Our result for MIROC5 is in agreement with Masato et al. (2013) who showed that the CMIP5 coupled version of MIROC5 has a tendency to overestimate the GB frequency and to shift it over the Labrador Sea.
 Overall, MIROC5 is the model with the closest ensemble mean GB frequency to ERA-Interim.
+These results are in agreement with the areas of significant and non-significant biases shown in Fig. 1.